Paulowarren31/paulowarren.com/README.md

 # README #

+Create a new directory on your local machine and fork this repository.
+You will be pushing your final project to this repository when you are completed with the project.

 Create a three page website, using html, css, and javascript.

 First page is bio, and contains links to the two other pages.